Aquaculture Accounts

 Concept of carrying capacity in aquaculture

 The concept of carrying capacity in aquaculture contexts refers to the maximum production that can be sustained in a given environment without causing unacceptable environmental impacts or production failures.
-The ISIC Rev.4 definition of aquaculture explicitly references this concept, describing aquaculture as "the production process involving the culturing or farming... of aquatic organisms... using techniques designed to increase the production of the organisms in question beyond the natural capacity of the environment (for example regular stocking, feeding and protection from predators)"[28].
+The FAO definition of aquaculture (see footnote [6:1]) describes aquaculture as involving "some form of intervention in the rearing process to enhance production," while ISIC Rev.4 Group 032 describes aquaculture as involving "some form of intervention in the rearing process...
+Farming also implies individual or corporate ownership of the stock being cultivated"[24].

-Physical carrying capacity refers to the maximum stocking density or production that can be achieved given physical and biological constraints (space, oxygen, water flow, etc.).
+Physical carrying capacity The maximum stocking density or production that can be achieved given physical and biological constraints (space, oxygen, water flow, etc.).

-Production carrying capacity refers to the level of production at which marginal costs equal marginal revenues--the economically optimal production level given input costs and output prices.
+Production carrying capacity The level of production at which marginal costs equal marginal revenues -- the economically optimal production level given input costs and output prices.

-Ecological carrying capacity refers to the level of production that can be sustained without causing unacceptable impacts on the surrounding environment or wild populations.
-This is particularly relevant for open aquaculture systems that interact with marine ecosystems.
+Ecological carrying capacity The level of production that can be sustained without causing unacceptable impacts on the surrounding environment or wild populations.
+Particularly relevant for open aquaculture systems that interact with marine ecosystems.

-Social carrying capacity refers to the level of production that is acceptable given competing uses of coastal and marine space and community concerns about environmental and aesthetic impacts.
+Social carrying capacity The level of production that is acceptable given competing uses of coastal and marine space and community concerns about environmental and aesthetic impacts.

 Accounting implications